The ITensor Software Library for Tensor Network Calculations: Other Features of ITensor

-The ITensor library reads the tags of the Index passed as the second argument to \verb|op|, then checks if any of these tags have an associated \verb|SiteType| overload of \verb|ITensors.op!|.
-If exactly one tag and operator name pair does have an \verb|ITensors.op!| method defined for it, such as the \verb|::SiteType"S=3/2"|, \verb|::OpName"Sz"| overload in Listing~\ref{lst_op} above, then that overload is called to produce the operator corresponding to the requested name as an ITensor.
-Users can also overload a function called \verb|op| which has a similar purpose but which both constructs and returns the operator ITensor, giving more control over the whole process.
+After defining these functions, the following code will return \inlinenohighlight{"Sz"}, \inlinenohighlight{"S+"}, and \inlinenohighlight{"S-"} operators as ITensors given an Index \inlinenohighlight{s} which has the \inlinenohighlight{"S=3/2"} tag \begin{jlcodeblock} s = Index(4,"S=3/2") # make an Index with the tag "S=3/2" Sz = op("Sz",s) Sp = op("S+",s) Sm = op("S-",s) \end{jlcodeblock} The ITensor library reads the tags of the Index passed as the second argument to \inlinenohighlight{op}, then checks if any of these tags have an associated \inlinenohighlight{SiteType} overload of \inlinenohighlight{ITensors.op}.
+If exactly one tag and operator name pair does have an \inlinenohighlight{ITensors.op} method defined for it, such as the \inline{::SiteType"S=3/2"}, \inline{::OpName"Sz"} overload in Listing~\ref{lst_op} above, then that overload is called to produce the operator corresponding to the requested name as an ITensor.
+Users can also overload other functions which both construct and return the operator ITensor, giving more control over the whole process.

-What makes this system powerful is that the same \verb|op| method and its overloads are called by the AutoMPO system and various MPS and MPO constructors within ITensor library code.
-So after defining the \verb|SiteType"S=3/2"| overloads of the \verb|op!| or \verb|op| functions above, the following code ``just works'' and correctly makes an MPO of the Heisenberg Hamiltonian for an $N$-site system of $S=3/2$ spins:
+What makes this system powerful is that the same \inlinenohighlight{op} method and its overloads are called by the OpSum system and various MPS and MPO constructors within ITensor library code.
+So after defining the \inline{SiteType"S=3/2"} overloads of the \inlinenohighlight{op!} or \inlinenohighlight{op} functions above, the following code ``just works'' and correctly makes an MPO of the Heisenberg Hamiltonian for an $N$-site system of $S=3/2$ spins: \begin{jlcodeblock} sites = [Index(4,"S=3/2,n=$n") for n=1:N]